-The consolidated operating surplus in the year was £1,001k (2021/22 deficit of £866k) after FRS102 income of £216k.
-Excluding the FRS102 income the College is reporting an operating surplus of £785k.
-During the year, £52k of staff restructuring costs were incurred (2021/22 £26k) plus interest charges (net of pension finance costs) of £348k (2021/22 £388k).
+The consolidated operating surplus in the year was £484k (2023 surplus of £1,001k) after FRS102 income of £181k.
+Excluding the FRS102 income the College is reporting an operating surplus of £303k.
+During the year £55k of staff restructuring costs were incurred (2023 £52k) plus interest charges (net of pension finance costs) of £288k (2023 £348k).

-The College had two subsidiary companies as at 31 July 2023; North East Apprenticeship Company Limited and the Gateshead College Foundation.
+The College had two subsidiary companies as at 31 July 2024; North East Apprenticeship Company Limited and the Gateshead College Foundation.

 The North East Apprenticeship Company Limited (NEAC) was registered on 12 February 2010.
 Its primary operating activity is to engage with local SME's to create new work placement opportunities for apprentices, and to support their apprentices, enabling them to complete their qualification and find appropriate full-time employment.
-NEAC continued to trade normally throughout the Financial Year to 31 July 2023 generating turnover of £982k and a pre-tax trading profit of £72k.
+NEAC continued to trade normally throughout the Financial Year to 31 July 2024 generating turnover of £1,560k and a pre-tax trading profit of £31k.

 Gateshead College Foundation was incorporated on 18 April 2011.
 This charitable organisation was established to provide financial support to students to ensure their studies are not impacted by personal hardship.
-The Foundation had income of £48k in the year with a reduction in funds of £5k.
-The remaining funds as at 31 July 2023 were £1,123k.
+The Foundation had income of £56k in the year with a reduction in funds of £5k.
+The remaining funds as at 31 July 2024 were £1,118k.

-Tangible fixed asset additions to the group during the year totalled £1,177k which represented ongoing improvements to facilities and equipment at all College campuses.
+Tangible fixed asset additions to the group during the year totalled £2,777k which represented ongoing improvements to facilities and equipment at all College campuses.

 The Group has significant reliance on the Education and Skills Funding Agency (ESFA) for its principal funding sources, largely from recurrent grants.
-In 2022/2023 the ESFA provided 77.5% of the College's total income, £27,998k from total income of £36,138k (2021/22 81.9%, £25,124k from £30,665k).
+In 2023/2024 the ESFA provided 74.0% of the College's total income, £28,655k from total income of £38,754k (2023 77.5%, £27,998k from £36,138k).